 Figure 6.
 Microscale thermophoresis (MST) and Trp-oxidation assay.
 (A) MST interaction analysis of the wild-type and W32A SOD1 proteins with Lig9.
 Dose-response curves for the binding interaction between Lig9 and native or W32A SOD1.
-The plots are shown as the fraction bound against the ligand concentration (0 = unbound, 1 = bound).
-Lig9 possesses a substantial binding with the wild-type SOD1 (brown) (Kd of 5.7 ± 1.3 µM), whereas the binding is very weak against the W32A mutant (green) (Kd:1.2 ± 0.3 mM) which demonstrated the importance of Trp32 for ligand binding.
-(B) Kinetic profiles of Trp consumption of SOD1 mediated by AAPH free radicals were checked in the presence and absence of Lig9.
-The mutant protein W32A was used as the control to check significant deviations in the fluorescence emission at 360nm (excitation at 295nm) with time.
-The kinetic profile of SOD1 in presence of Lig9 was almost same as the normalized data of W32A.
+Plots show the fraction bound against the ligand concentration (0 = unbound, 1 = bound).
+Lig9 shows substantial binding with the wild-type SOD1 (brown) (Kd of 5.7 ± 1.3 µM), whereas binding is very weak against the W32A mutant (green) (Kd:1.2 ± 0.3 mM) demonstrating the importance of Trp32 for ligand binding.
+(B) Kinetic profiles of SOD1 Trp32 consumption mediated by AAPH free radicals in the presence and absence of Lig9.
+The mutant protein W32A was used as a control to check significant deviations in fluorescence emission at 360nm (excitation at 295nm) with time.
+The kinetic profile of SOD1 in presence of Lig9 was almost the same as the normalized data of W32A.

 Figure 7.
-Comparison of the SOD1 – Lig9 complex.
+Comparison of the SOD1-Lig9 complex and SBL-1.
 Superposition of the SOD1 – Lig9 complex (A) on to the SOD1 – SBL-1 complex (PDB Id: 5YTO).
-The naphthalene moiety of SBL-1 makes  –  interactions with Trp32 of SOD1 (Site 1).
+The naphthalene moiety of SBL-1 makes  –  interactions with SOD1 Trp32 (Site 1).
 The dihydroxy moiety of SBL-1 binds in the hydrophilic region of Site 2, whereas the benzene group of Lig9 binds in the Site 2’ hydrophilic region, (B) on to the SOD1-Aniline complex (PDB Id: 2W20).
 The aniline group contributes  –  interactions with Trp32 of SOD1, and (C) on to the quinazoline complex (PDB Id: 2WZ6).
 The quinazoline group contributes  –  interactions with Trp32 of SOD1.
 The ligands and interacting residues are shown by sticks.
 The nitrogen and oxygen atoms are colored in blue and red, respectively.
-The dotted circles represent Site 1, Site 2, and Site 2’.
+Dotted circles represent Site 1, Site 2, and Site 2’.
 The Lig9, SBL-1, aniline and quinazoline molecules are colored in olive green, brown, yellow and pink, respectively.

 Table 1: A short-listed compounds based on SPR assay